-A classic Southern casserole recipe made with whipped sweet potatoes crowned with a pecan praline topping perfect for Thanksgiving or alongside your Christmas ham.
+A classic Southern casserole recipe made with whipped sweet potatoes crowned with a pecan praline topping perfect for Thanksgiving or alongside your Christmas or Easter ham.

 JUMP TO RECIPEHusband will not eat a sweet potato.
 Every time he sees me with some sweet potatoes he always asks in a pout, Are we having REAL potatoes too??